-- 15. A requirement to report Annual Discharge Volume was added, and includes reporting of: - a.
+- 16. A requirement to report Annual Discharge Volume was added, and includes reporting of: - a.
 The number of discharges that flow directly into surface water and that are greater than 50,000 gallons during each calendar year; - b.
 The estimated total volume of discharge to surface water during each calendar year; and - c.
-The estimated total volume of discharge reused or directed to a beneficial use during each calendar year. - 16.
-A requirement to monitor discharge chlorine concentrations was added for all superchlorinated discharges. - 17.
-Representative monitoring was expanded to include monitoring of direct. - 18.
+The estimated total volume of discharge to a reuse or beneficial use during each calendar year. - 17.
+A requirement to monitor chlorine concentrations in effluent was added for all superchlorinated discharges. - 18.
+Representative monitoring expanded to include monitoring of direct. - 19.
 The provision allowing a Regional Water Board Executive Officer the discretion to require additional monitoring was removed.
-This discretion was left with the Deputy Director for Water Quality. - 19.
+This discretion was left with the Deputy Director for Water Quality. - 20.
 The requirement for post-notification of emergency discharges to the California Office of Emergency Services was removed.
-The requirement for post-notification to the Regional Water Board and the applicable Municipal Separate Storm Sewer System (MS4) operator was added. - 20.
-Language was added to require pre-notification to the applicable MS4 operator of discharges greater than 325,850 gallons (one acre-foot). - 21.
+The requirement for post-notification to the Regional Water Board and the applicable Municipal Separate Storm Sewer System (MS4) operator is required. - 21.
+Language was added to require pre-notification to the applicable MS4 operator of discharges greater than 325,850 gallons (one acre-foot). - 22.
 The annual reporting requirements were changed to the following reporting and recordkeeping requirements: - a.
-The Discharger is required to maintain a report of all self-monitoring at its main office, and to make the report available to State and Regional Board staff, upon request. - b.
-The Discharger is required to submit all non-compliant monitoring information, and all discharge volume monitoring information to the State Water Board annually. - 22.
-A table was added to Section III.K. of the Fact Sheet (Attachment F) to facilitate identification of receiving waters that have total maximum daily loads (TMDLs), and the corresponding pollutants that require monitoring during the permit application process.
+The Discharger is required to maintain a report of all self-monitoring at its main office, and to make this available to State and Regional Board staff, upon request. - b.
+The Discharger is required to submit all non-compliant monitoring information, and all discharge volume monitoring information to the State Water Board annually. - 23.
+A table was added to Section III.K. of the Fact Sheet (Attachment F) to facilitate identification of receiving waters that have TMDLs, and the corresponding pollutants that require monitoring.